Hadronic Origin of Sub-PeV Gamma-Ray Emission from LHAASO J0621+3755: Introduction

+A more comprehensive description of PWNs can be achieved within a lepto-hadronic framework, where multiwavelength emission from radio to X-rays is attributed to synchrotron radiation of leptons, and GeV-TeV gamma-rays arise from IC scattering.
+In contrast, sub-PeV gamma-rays are explained by hadronic interactions; for example, see \cite{Bednarek:2003tk, Arons:1998pg}.
+Motivated by these features, we propose that the sub-PeV gamma-rays from LHAASO J0621+3755 originate from a channel distinct from the leptonic scenarios previously invoked across GeV–PeV energies.

-The paper is organised as follows: Section \ref{fermi-lat} includes the Fermi-LAT analysis for the region around PSR J0622+3749.
-Firstly, in subsection \ref{SED-3749}, we formed the gamma ray spectral energy distribution (SED) for PSR J0622+3749/4FGL J0622+3749 as a point source.
-We performed the Fermi-LAT analysis of PSR J0622+3749 as an extended source, in subsection \ref{fermi-lat analysis of 3755}, following LHAASO J0621+3755, which is associated with the halo of the source.
-To enhance the localization of the Fermi-LAT observations, we have conducted a sky map analysis around PSR J0622+3749 in Section \ref{skymap}.
-The Fermi-LAT spectral analysis of the bcu 4FGL J0620.3+3804 is explained in section \ref{text-SED-3804}.
+The paper is organized as follows.
+In section~\ref{fermi-lat}, we present the Fermi-LAT analysis of the region around PSR J0622+3749.
+The spectral energy distribution (SED) of PSR J0622+3749/4FGL J0622+3749, modeled as a point source, is discussed in section~\ref{SED-3749}.
+An extended source analysis, motivated by the morphology of LHAASO J0621+3755, is presented in section~\ref{fermi-lat analysis of 3755}.
+To improve source localization, we perform a sky map analysis in section~\ref{skymap}.
+The spectral analysis of the bcu 4FGL J0620.3+3804 is described in section~\ref{text-SED-3804}.

-Section \ref{pp model} discusses the process of proton-proton interaction with the $\gamma$ ray flux calculation.
-In this section, we explain the diffusion model adopted in our modeling of the pp channel.
-We have utilized the GAMERA (Gamma-ray and Astroparticle Modeling for Emission and Radiation Analysis) \cite{Hahn:2016CO} framework to solve the transport equation and calculate the gamma-ray flux.
-Section \ref{Analysis} discusses our results and the outlook of the model, focusing on calculating the possible neutrino flux using photon flux and the number of neutrino events produced through proton-proton interaction to provide a prospect for accepting the model.
+In section~\ref{pp model}, we outline the $pp$ interaction model and the corresponding gamma-ray flux calculation.
+We also describe the diffusion framework adopted in this work.
+The particle transport equation is solved using the GAMERA (Gamma-ray and Astroparticle Modeling for Emission and Radiation Analysis) framework~\cite{Hahn:2016CO}.
+In section~\ref{Analysis}, we present the results and discuss the implications of the model, including estimates of the associated neutrino flux and the expected number of neutrino events, providing a testable prediction for the proposed hadronic scenario.